kubilaykaptanoglu/flaskDummyApp/README.md

 Connection: close
 ```

-If you need sample application for livenss and readiness probe testing.
+If you need sample application for liveness and readiness probe testing.
 You can use this application.